-In general terms the plight of Wells Gray’s Mountain Caribou can be attributed to a simple chain of cause and effect.
-Briefly: (1) intense industrial-scale logging immediately outside the park creates great expanses of young sapling forests; (2) young sapling forest provide food for enhanced populations of moose and deer; (3) enhanced populations of moose and deer support enhanced populations of cougar and especially wolves; (4) enhanced populations of cougar and especially wolves sooner or later learn to hunt the park’s Mountain Caribou, especially during calving; (5) the park’s Mountain Caribou numbers decline.
+In general terms the plight of the Deep-Snow Mountain Caribou can be attributed to a simple chain of cause and effect.
+Briefly: (1) intense industrial-scale logging immediately outside the park creates expanses of young sapling forests; (2) young sapling forests attract and provide food for moose and deer; (3) enhanced populations of moose and deer support enhanced populations of bear, cougar and wolves; (4) these enhanced predator populations of sooner or later learn to hunt the park’s Caribou, especially during calving; (5) the park’s Deep-Snow Caribou decline.

 It is in the nature of the wolf to prey upon the deer, including the reindeer and, indeed, the Mountain Caribou.
 But too many clearcuts crowded close to Wells Gray mean too many wolves and, now, too few caribou.
-Either we learn to accommodate wilderness values such as the Mountain Caribou by thinking outside the box framed by park borders, or Canada – and the world – is destined soon to lose its most iconic symbol of Canadianmountain wilderness.
+Either we learn to accommodate Deep-Snow Caribou by thinking outside the box framed by existing park borders, or else Canada – and the world – will soon lose this icon of Canadian mountain wilderness.
 No amount of poisoning wolves, sterilizing wolves or gunning wolves down from low-flying aircraft can change that.
+Partly this is because bears probably kill more caribou in Wells Gray than wolves do.
 Photo by Mocbuy at wikipedia.

-Intense clearcut logging has been going on near southern Wells Gray since the early 70s and, beginning about 2002, has triggered a decline in the park’s Mountain Caribou herds.
-This decline is still on-going and has reduced the total population by about two-thirds, that is, from about 325 animals to about 120 animals today.
+Intense clearcut logging has been ongoing near southern Wells Gray since the early 70s.
+Beginning about 1995, the logging triggered a decline in the park’s Deep-Snow Caribou herds which continues to this day.
+In total the population has dwindled by about two-thirds, that is, from about 325 animals to about 111 animals at recent count.